 Is it any good?

-This isn't the first time someone tried to make Ron Howard's critically acclaimed family dramedy into a television series.
+This isn't the first time someone tried to make Ron Howard's acclaimed family dramedy into a television series, but this incarnation of the franchise is a series with real staying power.
 (Another version aired under the same title in 1990 but was promptly canceled due to low ratings, despite the presence of promising young stars like Leonardo DiCaprio and Thora Birch.)
-But all signs point to this incarnation of the franchise being a series with real staying power.

 Because Howard and longtime producing partner Brian Grazer are at the helm, Parenthood seems to be getting the care and feeding it deserves -- and the cast is peppered with proven performers who can deliver the goods.

-Families can talk about the show's portrayal of family life and whether or not it's realistic.
+Families can talk about Parenthood's portrayal of family life and whether or not it's realistic.
 Does the show glamorize aspects of family togetherness, etc.?
 How does this family compare to yours and other families you know?

 Most of the focus is on adult characters, but kids play a big part in the story, too.
 Would you consider this series a "family show," or is it better left to moms and dads?
 Which of the younger characters, if any, do you relate do?